Posts by Austen Shipley — Page 52

 It should come as no surprise the Federal Bureau of Investigation (FBI) is upgrading its Redstone Arsenal facility at the speed of technology itself.
 Assistant Director of the FBI’s IT Infrastructure Division, Johnnie Sharp Jr., spoke at an annual Redstone Arsenal Update on Wednesday about those future plans — to the extent they can publicly […]

-Attorney General Steve Marshall has made faith-based organizations throughout Alabama a priority since entering office in 2017.
-This time around, Marshall is fighting to protect faith-based adoption and foster care from a rule proposed by the Biden Administration that he has labeled as ‘discriminatory.’
-Marshall, joined by nineteen other Republican attorneys general, issued a stark […]
+Attorney General Steve Marshall has made it a priority to protect faith based organizations throughout Alabama since entering office in 2017.
+This time around, Marshall is fighting to protect faith based adoption and foster care within the state from a rule proposed by the Biden Administration that he has labeled as 'discriminatory.'

-Alabama-based Oakworth Capital Bank is being recognized by the finance-focused outlet, American Banker.
-The publication recently ranked Oakworth Capital as the “Best Bank to Work For” in the country for the 6th year in a row.
-“This ranking is a direct reflection of the work of our associates,” said Scott Reed, chairman and CEO of […]
+Alabama based Oakworth Capital Bank recently received positive recognition from the finance focused news source, American Banker.
+The publication recently ranked Oakworth Capital as the "Best Bank to Work For" in the entire country for the 6th year in a row.

-Auburn University’s The Laurel Hotel and Spa, an on-campus luxury hotel that’s being billed as a “once in a lifetime experience” for guests, has been selected to receive the prestigious Five Diamond designation by AAA Travels in its first year of operation.
-In addition to being a highly-rated destination, the extravagant hotel also helps train […]
+Auburn University's The Laurel Hotel and Spa, an on campus luxury hotel that has been billed as a "once in a lifetime experience" for guests, has been selected to receive the prestigious Five Diamond designation by AAA Travels in its first year of operation.

-Rickwood Caverns State Park is once again hosting what has become an annual holiday tradition that many throughout the state look forward to.
-The event, ‘Wonderland Under Warrior’, transforms the dark caverns at Rickwood into a place of celebration complete with festive light’s, decorations, and appearances by Santa Claus and other holiday characters.
-“It doesn’t […]
+Rickwood Caverns State Park in Warrior, Alabama is once again hosting what has become an annual holiday tradition.
+The event, 'Wonderland Under Warrior', transforms the dark caverns into a place of celebration complete with festive light displays, decorations, and appearances by Santa Claus and other holiday-themed characters who are available for photos.

 Small businesses are “the engine that drives our economy.”
 And for no small reason.
 Alabama’s 422,518 small businesses make up 99.4% of the state and employ 818,234 people – 46% of all Alabama employees.
 They are our neighbors, friends, relatives and employers and employees.
 To recognize the importance of small businesses, Gov. Ivey proclaimed Saturday […]

-As the flow of illegal immigration at the southern border continues, one group may be paying a higher price than others.
-In recent years, children have increasingly become the target of transnational trafficking and recycling schemes, many of which are conducted by cartels.
-Sen. Katie Britt has been a frequent advocate for increased governmental involvement […]
+As the flow of illegal immigration at the southern border continues one group maybe paying a higher price than others.
+In recent years, children have increasingly become the target of transnational trafficking and recycling schemes many of which are conducted by cartels.

 USDA, state offer grants to aid food supply chain